-From fishing out your card to pay for earphones at an electronic store to standing on the counter and scouting for change to pay for milk at the grocery, payment processes can be quite a bit of a bother, isn’t that so?
+From fishing out your card to pay for earphones at an electronic store to standing on the counter and scouting for change to pay for milk at the grocery, payment processes can be quite a bit of a bother, isn’t it?

 This is no longer the case with mobile wallets emerging as the new popular trend among the public.
 Allowing for flawless and convenient payment mediums and eliminating the obligation of searching for change for every small or big item purchased, these wallets have definitely proved to be highly advantageous for their users.
 Among the e-commerce payment industry, Mobikwik emerges as a noteworthy name, being one of the trailblazers venturing into this field in the Indian nation.